The Center for Cancer Research

 Explore the Motamedi Lab

 Epigenetic changes are heritable, phenotypic alterations which occur without mutations to the underlying genes.
 Once triggered, these phenotypic changes persist through numerous cell divisions independently of the original inducing signal.
 Epigenetic changes are critical for the stable formation of cellular identities, upon which all developmental processes depend.
 Disruption to epigenetic regulation underlies a variety of human maladies, including cancers.
 In fact, epigenetic pathways can contribute to all stages of cancer progression, including initiation, metastasis, resistance and recurrence.
-Therefore, understanding the molecular mechanisms that establish epigenetic states is fundamental to the development of therapies that target the epigenetic components of cancers.
+Indeed, understanding the molecular mechanisms that establish epigenetic states is fundamental to the development of therapies that target the epigenetic components of cancers.

 Often, but not always, epigenetic changes are concomitant with alterations to the chromatin state of underlying genes.
 Most of what is known about how chromatin states are altered in response to epigenetic triggers comes from decades of research in model organisms.
 These studies have revealed highly conserved protein families, which are now used for therapeutic or diagnostic purposes in cancers.
 The Motamedi lab uses the fission yeast as a model to understand how changes to eukaryotic chromatin are made, maintained and propagated, and how these changes establish alternative transcriptional programs particularly in response to persistent stress.